kiet1paras/OIB-SIP_Level1_Task2/README.md

 Protfolio Page .

-Protect Insurance is a Webpage which shows a Insurance company Digital Presence.

 Objective:- The objective of this project is to create a multi-page personal portfolio website using HTML and CSS.
 It includes dedicated pages for Home, About Me, Contact, and Projects, showcasing projects such as a Tribute Page, Parallax Scrolling Website, and more.

 Steps Performed:-